USK (USK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USK Historical Price

-According to the latest data gathered on USK live price page, the current price of USK is 0.807531USD.
-The circulating supply of USK(USK) is 1.69M USK , giving it a market capitalization of $1.36M.
+According to the latest data gathered on USK live price page, the current price of USK is 0.692988USD.
+The circulating supply of USK(USK) is 1.69M USK , giving it a market capitalization of $1.17M.

 The USK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.